froehners/astro-theme-cactus/src/content/post/outreach-outcomes.md

 ![Original Outreach / Intake Note](./outreach-outcomes/original.png "Original Outreach Note")

 When I joined, Outreach Specialists had to write two notes - one for the timeline and one for the outreach-specific documentation (often the same thing, but the data was stored seperately.
-Once our team learned this, we had it automatically duplicate while we fixed the workflow.
+Once our team learned this, we had it automatically duplicate while we fixed the rest of the workflow.

 ![Original Timeline Note](./outreach-outcomes/Exploration.gif "Original Timeline Note")

 - I noticed they used "other" for a variety of outcomes (like mail, continuous ringing, and other hyper-specific outcomes)
-- The outcomes were too unspecific - leads wanted better insights into why members were not consenting.
+- The outcomes were not very specific
 - The outcome field was dynamic, but unintuitive
 - Outreach outcomes were part of an old system, totally unique to the old Outreach / Intake workflow.
-If we migrate to the newer system, we'll need to be more forward-thinking in how we collect data.
+To migrate to the newer system, we'll need to be more forward-thinking in how we collect data.

 ## Goals

-## Objectives
+- Simplify the note-taking experience and capture data that can drive insights and efficiency.
+- Build a tool that connects to the larger system and can drive automated workflows.

 # Exploration

 ## Data and Stakeholder feedback
+- Outreach Leads wanted to drive efficiency and better insights into why members were not consenting.
+- Outreach Specialists found the tool to be annoying to use, it didn't match how they worked

 ## Mapping
 - Complicated!